VisionaryAppDev/design-pattern/readme.md

 Suppose you have a music player application that can play different types of audio files such as MP3, WAV, and FLAC.
 You want to add support for different types of operating systems such as Windows, Linux, and macOS.
 You can use the bridge design pattern to decouple the abstraction of the music player from the implementation of the operating system.
 The music player can be the abstraction, and the operating system can be the implementation.
 The bridge between them can be the operating system interface.
 By using the bridge design pattern, you can add support for new operating systems without changing the music player code.

 Suppose a person who wants to cross a river.
 They could choose to swim across, but that would be difficult and time-consuming.
 Instead, they could use a bridge to cross the river quickly and easily.
 The bridge provides a standardized interface (a path over the river) that can be used by different people (or objects) to cross the river in their own way.
 In software development, the bridge pattern can be thought of as a way to cross the gap between different abstractions or systems, just as a physical bridge crosses a gap between two points.
 It allows two or more different systems to work together by providing a standard interface that can be used by each system to communicate with the other.

+#### Example
+Say you have a geometric Shape class with a pair of subclasses: Circle and Square.
+You want to extend this class hierarchy to incorporate colors, so you plan to create Red and Blue shape subclasses.
+However, since you already have two subclasses, you’ll need to create four class combinations such as BlueCircle and RedSquare.

 ![example](resources/bridge-1.png)
 ---